balelulelo/KKA-Final-Project/README.md

     g_costs = {start: 0}
 ```
 - `a_star`: Combines g_cost (cost from the start) and heuristics (estimated cost to the goal).
-- `g_costs`: A dictionary tracking the cost from the start to each station.
+- `g_costs`: tracking the cost from the start to each station.
 - `open_list`: Priority queue containing stations and their calculated `f_cost` (combined `g_cost` and `heuristic`).
 - When the goal station is found, the function returns the path, guaranteeing the shortest route due to its optimal cost evaluation.
+- Same with Best First Search, this function are not optimal because there is not cost for each route databases.

 #### 2h.
 How BFS Function Works
 ```python